roysoumya/datanalytics101-resources/slides/README.md

 2. Topic : *Semi-supervised Learning techniques and Active Learning* I have only provided my segment, which was a part of a panel discussion covering a broader topic titled **Leveraging Unlabeled Data and Environment Access for ML**.
 In the discussion panel, we also covered recent literature in Transfer learning, Zero-shot learning, Reinforcement Learning(with different variants) and finally, Imitation Learning.

+3. Smart India Hackathon 2017 submitted proposals
+3.1 Bag Tracking and Alert System for the Department of Posts, Ministry of Communications 3.2 Monitoring migratory bird population in India for the Ministry of Environment, Forests and Climate Change